-About 740 men are diagnosed with testicular cancer each year, accounting for about 1% of all cancers in Australian men.
-It occurs most often in men aged 20–40 years, and the average age at diagnosis is 35.
+Testicular cancer is not a common cancer, but it is the most commonly diagnosed cancer after skin cancer in men aged 18–39.
+About 800 men are diagnosed with testicular cancer in Australia each year, accounting for about 1% of all cancers in men.
+It occurs most often in men aged 25–40.

-In some men, testicular cancer does not cause any noticeable symptoms.
-Other men may notice one or more of these symptoms:
+In some men, testicular cancer does not cause any noticeable symptoms, and it may be detected during tests for other conditions.
+Other men may notice one or more of the following symptoms:

 These symptoms don’t necessarily mean you have testicular cancer.
 They are common to other conditions, such as cysts, which are harmless lumps.
 However, if you have any of these symptoms, you should have them checked by your doctor without delay.